- Site Analysis

 Visible mould in houses is typically the result of high levels of indoor moisture and insufficient ventilation and/or heating.
 The best solutions are to install a rangehood over the stove in the kitchen and an exhaust fan in the bathroom.
 Both should be vented to the outside.
 Building occupants should be encouraged to increase ventilation through opening windows, to keep the space warm, and to avoid using unflued gas heaters, which produce a lot of moisture.

 Stachybotrys is a greenish-black mould that grows on materials that contain cellulose such as wood fibreboard, fibre-cement, the paper lining of gypsum board, kraft paper wall and roof underlays, wallpaper and timber, when the material is subject to wetting.
+Census 2018 data shows that 29% of homes heated only by portable gas heaters have mould problems.

 Finding Stachybotrys in a building does not immediately mean that the building occupants have been exposed to allergens or toxins.
 While Stachybotrys is growing, a wet slime covers the spores, preventing them from becoming airborne.
 Exposure will only occur when the mould has died and dried up.